Safe H2O

 General Water Tank Cleaning

-Lack of obvious illness linked to your tank water, does not eliminate the potential risks associated with neglecting regular cleaning.
+A previous lack of obvious illness linked to your tank water, does not eliminate the potential risks associated with neglecting regular cleaning.
 It only suggests your body may have developed some resistance from constant exposure to contaminants in the tank water.
 Immunity to contaminated tank water does not mean the water is clean or safe.

 Regular maintenance is essential to remove sediments and bacteria that can compromise water safety and to prevent health risks for everyone using the water.